 Want to know more?
 Then pick up a copy of today's new book: the 2016 edition of Trends Shaping Education.
 In addition to families, other chapters examine global trends such as increasing migration and climate change, national trends on government spending in health and pensions, the key role of cities in our societies as well as technological trends.
 And if you really feel like testing your knowledge, try the quiz!

-by Andreas Schleicher Director, OECD Directorate for Education and Skills
+By Andreas Schleicher Director, Directorate for Education and Skills

 by Andreas Schleicher Director, Directorate for Education and Skills